engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 Our vertical platform teams working on the product search component and the metrics deliver their respective releases to the internal platform, accessible to all teams across the company.
 The platform teams consolidate fragmented implementations into shared high performance implementations.

-Our CICD research team spent the last months evaluating tools and offerings for advanced testing practices.
+Our CICD research team spent the last months evaluating tools and strategies for advanced testing practices.
 Facilitating our metrics team, our research team is presenting and validating its findings in a low-risk internal environment.
-As soon as the metrics team is self reliant with the new practices, we start facilitating the next vertical team.
+As soon as the metrics team reaches self reliance with the new practices, the CICD R&D team move to facilitate the next vertical team.

-Due to the available pixel real estate of the image, the relationship between feature teams and supporting teams is presented out of balance.
-Our organization consists of one supporting team for every six to nine feature teams.

 ## Workspace design